ZackInfosbd/Typescript/src/2024/design patterns/creational/builder/README.md

 3. **Flexibility in Representation**: Multiple representations of a form can be created using the same construction process by utilizing different concrete builders.

 4. **Reusability**: The builder pattern allows you to reuse the same construction code when building various representations of a form, reducing code duplication.

+## Use Cases

+- **Dynamic Form Generation**: In applications where forms need to be generated dynamically based on certain conditions or configurations.

+- **Complex Form Configuration**: When the configuration of forms is complex, involving multiple steps or a variety of components.

+- **Form Representation Variation**: When you need to produce different representations or types of forms, such as different layouts or input types, but with a similar construction process.